 A noisy workplace is a major contributory factor to employee distraction.
 Consider both open and closed spaces for employees to work in, use surfaces that absorb acoustics, invest in noise-reducing headphones and position open-plan desks away from heavy footfall areas.

 The daily battle with rush hour traffic can be stressful.
 Consider encouraging employees to get on their bikes or walk into work.
 Look into ‘Bike to Work’ schemes or discounted gym memberships for staff members.
 Improved fitness leads to increased endorphin levels meaning your employees will be generally happier and less stressed.

 8. Get on the move

 According to the Get Britain Standing campaign, workers sit for an average of 8.9 hours.
 There is new research to suggest that there are serious health risks connected.
 Encouraging staff to move more during the day will help reduce hours spent sitting, in turn helping alleviate the associated health risks.

-Consider furniture that encourages employees to keep moving while they work with sit-stand desks or balance boards.
-Undertake meetings on the move by walking around the park or block rather than sitting in the boardroom.
-Introduce lunchtime yoga sessions, or regular stretching breaks.
+- Have furniture that encourages employees to keep moving while they work with sit-stand desks or balance boards.